Penn Hills High School

 Penn Hills High School is a public secondary school located in Penn Hills, east of Pittsburgh, Pennsylvania, United States.
 It is the sole high school operated by the Penn Hills School District.
 In the 2018–19 school year, enrollment was reported as 1,186 pupils in 9th through 12th grades.

 Building

 The new $58 million Penn Hills High School building was opened on January 3, 2013.
 The school was designed by Architectural Innovations.
 There are two gymnasiums, with the main one seating 1,900.
 The auditorium has about 1,000 seats with state-of-the-art lighting and sound-systems.
 All classrooms include Promethean World interactive whiteboards.
 The building features large skylights that can be seen from both the top and bottom floors to promote natural lighting.
 The school's new HVAC system was expected to save 30 percent in energy costs.

+Because the enrollment was decreasing at the time, Benjamin Herod, the author of Disillusioned: Five Families and the Unraveling of America's Suburbs, criticized the decision to build the new school.

 In 2012, the Pittsburgh Steelers funded a new $200,000 football field for the school.